awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

       The results should look similar to this:
 ![\[Create an API in API Gateway as a Lambda proxy\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_lambda_calc_get_method_test.png)

-## Integration 2: Create a `POST` Method with a JSON Payload to Call the Lambda Function<a name="api-as-lambda-proxy-expose-post-method-with-json-body-to-call-lambda-function"></a>
+## Integration 2: Create a `POST` method with a JSON payload to call the Lambda function<a name="api-as-lambda-proxy-expose-post-method-with-json-body-to-call-lambda-function"></a>

 By creating a `POST` method with a JSON payload to call the Lambda function, you make it so that the client must provide the necessary input to the backend function in the request body\.
 To ensure that the client uploads the correct input data, you'll enable request validation on the payload\.